tseales/rowhealth-campaign-analysis/README.md

 </details>
 <details>
 <summary>4.
 Gather & incorporate any data the Marketing team may have on the duration of campaigns.</summary></br>
-This will allow for a more robust historical analysis, providing a renewed vigor in the paths of analysis.
+This will allow for a more robust historical analysis, providing a renewed vigor in the paths of analysis while contributing to a significant increase in the ability of providing data-driven recommendations.
 </details>